Missing Student Policy

 Contact: Student Life Office

-Every student is annually required to register an emergency contact with the College.
+Every incoming student is required to register an emergency contact with the College.
 In addition to registering a standard emergency contact, students may identify one or more confidential, missing student contacts that the College will notify upon determination that the student is missing.
 Students may register their general emergency contact and one or more missing student contacts via their My Jewell account.
 Missing student contacts are saved separately and confidentially and are only accessible to authorized campus officials and law enforcement personnel in furtherance of a missing person investigation.

 The missing student contact(s) will only be contacted by the College in the event the student is deemed missing.
 If a student registers one or more missing student contact(s), the registering student authorizes the College and law enforcement personnel to contact said missing student contact(s) to communicate that the student has been deemed missing and is part of a missing student investigation.
 The College will notify a custodial parent or guardian of any missing student younger than 18 years of age and not emancipated.